benbalter/benbalter.github.com/_posts/2020-02-06-blocking-vs-muting.md

 While we primarily think of blocking on GitHub as user-to-user or project-to-user, the logical constraints must, as a result of that potential risk, also account for user-to-maintainer blocks.
 If a contributor has blocked a maintainer, the maintainer can still minimize (hide) or delete the contributor's comments (in the event that they are truly disruptive), but cannot edit, reply, or react to them, to avoid fanning the flames.

-While it might be tempting to say that maintainers should have absolute control over their repositories, we've seen that even well-intentioned replies can escalate otherwise volatile situations into an all out flame war, instead preferring anonymous moderation tools or forced cool-down periods to encourage all parties to seek the most constructive resolution.
+It might be tempting to say that maintainers should have absolute control over their repositories, but we've seen that even well-intentioned replies can escalate otherwise volatile situations into an all out flame war, instead preferring anonymous moderation tools or forced cool-down periods to encourage all parties to seek the most constructive resolution.

 ### Putting it all together

 GitHub has historically taken a different approach to user blocking and user muting than most other platforms and can do so due to its unique structure and purpose.
-That's not to say that such an approach is without its complications, but I think the end result has allowed for a [largely federated moderation system](https://ben.balter.com/2020/01/17/ten-lessons-learned-fostering-a-community-of-communities-on-github/#6-let-communities-opt-in-to-self-governance), where both contributors are protected and maintainrs can (and want to) keep conversations productive.
+That's not to say that such an approach is without its complications, but I think the end result has allowed for a [largely federated moderation system](https://ben.balter.com/2020/01/17/ten-lessons-learned-fostering-a-community-of-communities-on-github/#6-let-communities-opt-in-to-self-governance), where contributors are protected and maintainers can (and want to) keep conversations productive to grow healthy communities around their code.

-It's definitely not the right approach for all platforms, and far from perfect even for our own, but I wanted to share a bit more about how I've historically thought about user-to-user protections on GitHub.
+It's definitely not the right approach for all platforms, and far from perfect even for our own, but I wanted to share a bit more about how I've historically thought about user-to-user protections on GitHub in hopes that it could help other platforms facing similar challenges.
 As always, [these views are my own](/fine-print/).

 [^1]: The ear plugs might work if everyone in the town wore them, thus nullifying the effects of the megaphone, but that's unlikely to happen (and isn't efficient in terms of allocating the externality).